Installing the Agent for IBM AIX, Linux x64, and PowerPC 64 LE (Java)

 The Java Agents require a JRE (version 11 or higher) and the latest version of the Microsoft Visual C++ Redistributable Package.

-This page guides you through the installation of a Java based Linux x64 and PowerPC 64 LE in an AE system without using authentication.
+This page guides you through the installation of a Java based IBM AIX, Linux x64 and PowerPC 64 LE in an AE system without using authentication.
 If you want to use one of the authentications methods available, you need to follow additional installation steps.
 For more information, see Agent Authentication.

 Check the compatibility matrix to see which version is compatible with your system.
 For more information, see Compatibility Information.